-With WordPress, you can publish content once, and automate the distribution of your content to all other services.
+With WordPress, you can publish content one-time, and automate your content distribution to all other marketing channels.

-- Automatically distribute content to social services and social bookmarking sites,
+- Automatically distribute content to social media channels and bookmarking sites,

 - Automatically distribute comments and content to other blogs and web properties using RSS